idworkin/TurnerKernForaging/TurnerKern_scripts/TurnerKern_MixedModel.md

 Compare correlations between the raw line means (which is what I think were used in Turner et al, and the BLUPs).

-I double checked that lines are coming into the vectors the same.
+Note: I double checked that lines are coming into the vectors the same.

-Keep in mind that a priori we expect these to be highly correlated because of the unbalanced, incomplete blocking experimental design which means date and line variance are somewhat confounded.
-I am not sure how confounded.
+Keep in mind that _a priori_ we expect these estimates to be highly correlated because of the unbalanced, incomplete blocking experimental design employed, which means date and line variance are confounded to an unknown degree.

 ```r